Dean, College of Engineering, University of California at Davis (10/2015 – 12/2020)

 Head, Department of Freshman Engineering, Purdue University, 8/2000 – 7/2003

 The mission of the Department of Freshman Engineering at Purdue University was to recruit, advise, conduct orientation and transition programs, teach, and otherwise support first-year engineering students.
 The Head provided leadership for 8 tenure-track faculty and 11 permanent staff, and over 2200 undergraduate students.
 From 2000-2003, the Department of Freshman Engineering was one of fewer than five such engineering departments in the country.
 The new Department of Engineering Education, one of only two such departments in the country, has replaced the former Department of Freshman Engineering and now also offers MS and PhD degrees in engineering education.

-- Significantly improved department operations by developing clear roles and accountabilities for faculty and staff
+- Improved significantly department operations by developing clear roles and accountabilities for faculty and staff

-- Dramatically reduced annual staff turnover by improving department operations, creating both awareness and involvement of staff in professional development opportunities, and implementing policies to promote a more professional work environment
+- Reduced dramatically annual staff turnover by improving department operations, creating both awareness and involvement of staff in professional development opportunities, and implementing policies to promote a more professional work environment

 - Expanded Freshman Engineering Advisory Board and transitioned the Board to a contributory board at a $5K per year level

 - Recruited one tenure-track faculty member who later received one of the first NSF Career Awards for research in engineering education

 - Initiated a new seminar course for mentoring freshman students that was planned and managed by the Purdue Student Engineering Foundation